ahope1/BeebScott/games/GhostKing/README.md

 [**>> Play in browser <<**](http://bbcmicro.co.uk//jsbeeb/play.php?autoboot&disc=https://raw.githubusercontent.com/ahope1/BeebScott/main/games/GhostKing/gk.ssd&cpuMultiplier=2)

-A ScottKit-compiled .sao file, containing the logic and the data for the game, was converted for use with BeebScott with the [*conv.pl*](https://github.com/ahope1/BeebScott/tree/main/conv.pl) script.
+A ScottKit-compiled .sao file, containing the logic and the data for the game, was converted for use with BeebScott by the [*conv.pl*](https://github.com/ahope1/BeebScott/tree/main/conv.pl) script.